icasei/teste-back-end/README.md

 - Done!
 The application is ready and available at http://localhost:3000/

 ## Instructions for performing the automated tests
-- On your terminal, go to the directory "testautomatized" and run the following command:
+- On your terminal, go to the directory "testautomatizado" and run the following command:
 "ruby driver_test.rb".
 - Done!
 Track test progress through your terminal or browser.